silver-mx/silver-mx.github.io/_posts/2022-01-04-dissecting-angular-component-testing-part-2.md

 category: Angular
 author: silver-mx
 tags: [angular testing, component testing, jasmine]
-summary: This article shows how a component is unit tested with help of TestBed and ComponentFixture.
+summary: This article shows how Angular Material's Component Harness is used to test a component.
 ---

+This article shows how Angular Material's Component Harness is used to test a component

 Work in progress ....